-Crafted from AISI 316 stainless steel for maximum corrosion resistance.
+Crafted from AISI 316 Stainless Steel, for maximum corrosion resistance and superior durability.

 Available in several sizes.

 Please choose the swivel you need from the drop down menu above the product description.

 Product Type: Sea Dog Stainless Steel Anchor Swivel - Size: 3 9/16" - Model # SD-182608 - Exterior Length (A): 3 9/16" (65mm) - Large Mouth Width (B): 5/8" (15.9mm) - Large Mouth Interior Length (C): 13/16" (90.5mm) - Chain Size: 1/4 to 5/16" (6.4mm to 7.9mm) Material: 316 S.S. - Breaking Strength: 5,500 lbs (2,494 Kg) - Weight: 8.3 oz (235.3 g) - Price: $35.72 each